samikama/community/rfcs/20200505-transactional-fs.md

 };
 ```

+Since `Env` resolves underlying filesytem from the URI, `StartTransaction` requires its argument to be similar to a URI that could be parsed to identify underlying file system.

 For the new proposed filesystem plugin mechanism, two possible approaches exists.
 For `TF_RandomAccessFile`, `TF_WritableFile`, and `TF_ReadOnlyMemoryRegion` structures,

 - Opaque pointers stay as is, thus no changes is needed in structures.
 Then each filesystem attach tokens to their own internal structures pointed by `void*`.